smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting Microphone Audio/index.md

 1. Audio pass thru has timed out.

-    * If the Audio Pass Thru has proceeded longer than the requested timeout duration, Core will end this request with a `resultCode` of `SUCCESS`.
-You should expect to handle this Audio Pass Thru as though it was successful.
+    * If the audio pass thru has proceeded longer than the requested timeout duration, Core will end this request with a `resultCode` of `SUCCESS`.
+You should handle this audio pass thru though it was successful.

 2. Audio pass thru was closed due to user pressing "Cancel".

-    * If the Audio Pass Thru was displayed, and the user pressed the "Cancel" button, you will receive a `resultCode` of `ABORTED`.
-You should expect to ignore this Audio Pass Thru.
+    * If the audio pass thru was displayed, and the user pressed the "Cancel" button, you will receive a `resultCode` of `ABORTED`.
+You should ignore this audio pass thru.

 3. Audio pass thru was closed due to user pressing "Done".

-    * If the Audio Pass Thru was displayed, and the user pressed the "Done" button, you will receive a `resultCode` of `SUCCESS`.
-You should expect to handle this Audio Pass Thru as though it was successful.
+    * If the audio pass thru was displayed and the user pressed the "Done" button, you will receive a `resultCode` of `SUCCESS`.
+You should handle this audio pass thru as though it was successful.

 4. Audio pass thru was ended due to the developer ending the request.

-    * If the Audio Pass Thru was displayed, but you have established on your own that you no longer need to capture audio data, you can send an @![iOS]`SDLEndAudioPassThru`!@@![android,javaSE,javaEE]`EndAudioPassThru`!@ RPC.
+    * If the audio pass thru was displayed, but you have established on your own that you no longer need to capture audio data, you can send an @![iOS]`SDLEndAudioPassThru`!@@![android,javaSE,javaEE]`EndAudioPassThru`!@ RPC.

 @![iOS]
 ##### Objective-C